fredefox/par-tut/README.md

 task2 m = parMap1 nfib [0..m]
 ```

-Which runs at 491.9 ms. A great improvement.
-But there's still an issue.
+Which runs at 491.9 ms. A great improvement!
+But there's still an issue;
-The issue is that `f x` is only reduced to WHNF.
-This was not a problem
+`f x` is only reduced to WHNF!
+This was not a problem in our previous
-in our previous computation because the weak head normal form was
+computation because the weak head normal form was actually the same as
-actually the same as the normal form.
-But what if we called some devious
+the normal form.
+But what if we called some devious function:
-function:

 ``` {.sourceCode .literate .haskell}
 devious :: Int -> [Integer]